node-muneem/muneem/README.md

 <img align="left" alt="Muneem Logo" src="./static/muneem.png" width="180px" />

 मुनीम (Muneem) is the web framework developed in nodejs.
-It is designed with the aim of easy & rapid delopment, small learning curve, distributed development, fast services, proper documentation, easy bug discovery and providing the best solution not only for developers but all the team members.
+It is designed with the aim of easy & rapid development, small learning curve, distributed development, fast services, proper documentation, easy bug discovery and providing the best solution not only for developers but all the team members.

 > Your contribution will help us to grow fast